Donate

 Managing bipolar disorder starts with proper treatment, including medication and therapy.
 But there is so much more you can do to help yourself on a day-to-day basis.
 These tips can help you influence the course of your illness, enabling you to take greater control over your symptoms, to stay well longer, and to quickly rebound from any mood episode or relapse.

-Living with bipolar disorder tip 1: Get involved in your treatment
+Tip 1: Get involved in your treatment

 Be a full and active participant in your own treatment.
 Learn everything you can about bipolar disorder.
 Become an expert on the illness.
 Study up on the symptoms, so you can recognize them in yourself, and research all your available treatment options.
 The more informed you are, the better prepared you’ll be to deal with symptoms and make good choices for yourself.